1 Introduction

 The chief executive has specific accountability to ensure that responsibilities for health and safety, including the management of slips, trips and falls is effectively assigned, accepted and managed at all levels in the trust consistent with good practice.
 This duty is delegated to others in the trust.

-The head of estates and facilities has responsibility for ensuring that premises in the control of the trust are safe and do not present a hazard to trust staff and others using the premises.
-This includes safe maintenance of trust premises to reduce the risk of injury from slips, trips and falls.
+The head of estates and development has responsibility for ensuring that premises in the control of the trust are safe and do not present a hazard to trust employees and others using the premises.
+This includes safe maintenance of trust premises to reduce the risk of injury from slips, trips and falls and the provision of gritting services during icy or snowy weather conditions.

 It is the responsibility of the head of estates and facilities to ensure that contractors work in an agreed safe manner which avoids creating slip, trip and fall hazards which may pose a risk both to themselves and others.